Call for applications

 Working grant recipients must take out pension and accident insurance.
 The insurance obligation also applies to project grant recipients if they use the grant money to work for at least 4 months in a row.
 The insurance must be applied for within three months of the start of the grant period.
 Applications should be submitted to the Farmers' Social Insurance Institution Mela.
 Further information: www.mela.fi

 - If the application arrives after the application deadline.
-Applications must be received by the Arts Promotion Centre Finland by 4:00pm on the last day of the application period.
+Applications must be received by Taike no later than 4:00pm on the last day of the application period.

-- If the applicant has not submitted written clarification of previously awarded grants before the given deadline.
+- If the applicant has not submitted written clarification of grants previously awarded by Taike before the given deadline.

-All applicants shall receive written notification of the decision.
-You will be informed by e-mail when the decision can be accessed from our online services.
-If you do not receive the e-mail to your inbox, check also your junk mail folder.
+All applicants will be notified of the decision in writing by the end of May.
+Applicants will be informed by e-mail when the decision can be accessed from our online services.
+If you do not receive the e-mail to your inbox, remember to check also your junk mail folder.
 Applicants are responsible for checking their e-mail messages on the address supplied in the application.
-If you have submitted your application by post, the decision shall be posted to the address you supplied in your application.